 - Bags should be no larger than 8”x6”x4”.

 - For marchers who have medical needs or for mothers who need baby bags or breast pumps, one clear bag or backpack no larger than 17″x12″x6″ will be permitted and subject to search (colored transparent bags are not permitted).
-This clear tote bag has sturdier plastic and a wider strap which will better accommodate the weight of pumps and baby gear yet is within the size limitations.
+This clear backpack is within the size limitations, but with padded straps and heavy-duty PVC it will better support breast pumps and supplies.

 Once at the Women's March, I found no one checking bags.
-I ended up carrying a black nylon crossbody that was within the size range.
+In fact, I have yet to be at a protest march or rally where bags have been checked.
+For the Women's March, I ended up carrying a black nylon crossbody that was within the size range.
 It has a wide strap that wouldn't be easy to break and remained comfortable all day.
-A fanny pack or hip bag is a great alternative to hold your essentials while keeping your hands free.
-Both types of bags can slip under your coat to remain safe and out of the way.
+I've carried the same bag to rallies and protests since.

 What Should I Pack for a Protest March?